SwiftUI-Plus/UIKitHelpers/README.md

 .fixedSize()
 ```

+## UIViewBuilder

+Works exactly as you'd expect.
+Essentially just a UIView version-ish of a `ViewBuilder`.

+It improves container-like APIs.

 ## Installation

 The code is packaged as a framework.
 You can install manually (by copying the files in the `Sources` directory) or using Swift Package Manager (**preferred**)